ibm-hyper-protect/linuxone-vsi-automation-samples/ibmcloud-vpnserver/README.md

-# Deploys a client-to-site VPN server (Beta) in zVSI with Ansible
+# Deploys a client-to-site VPN server (Beta) in VPC with Ansible

 This is a sample playbook for generating a client-to-site VPN server on IBM Cloud.
 This creates a single subnetwork VPC and deploys a client-to-site VPN server into it.
 This playbook produces certificates for use by the VPN server and client.